Marlon Brando (1924-2004)

 Raiatua Brando in 1982

-By his long-time housekeeper, Maria Christina Ruiz:
+By his live-in housekeeper, Maria Christina Ruiz:

 Ninna Priscilla Brando in 1989